10-Year Treasury - Yield Curve, Litmus Test And Trump Trade In 2017

 2.61

-Table 3 is the detail yield curve between Dec.
-14, 2015 and Dec.
-23, 2016 when two Fed's rate lifts and two political events - Brexit and U.S. election - happened.
+Table 3 is the detailed yield curve between December 14, 2015, and December 23, 2016, when the two Fed rate lifts and two political events - Brexit and U.S. election - happened.
 The TYC reflects the expectations of bond investors regarding the coming events.
 The TYC after events would be adjusted by investors and the OMD.

-After the rate increase (on Nov.
-16, 2015) and Brexit (on Jun.
-23, 2016), some corrections on the 3-month and the 5-year yields were made as highlighted.
-After the election (on Nov.
-8, 2016) and the rate hike (on Dec.
-15, 2016), however, any significant change was not made due to a somewhat unanimous concession on growth and yields.
+After the rate increase (on November 16, 2015) and Brexit (on June 23, 2016), some corrections on the three-month and the five-year yields were made as highlighted.
+After the election (on November 8, 2016) and the rate hike (on December 15, 2016), however, no significant change was made due to a somewhat unanimous concession on growth and yields.

 Table 3: The Treasury Yield Curve (Detailed)